FarmData2/FarmData2/docs/contributing/entry-points.md

 #### The `lib.js` File

 The `lib.js` file is a JavaScript library for the entry point.
-At a minimum it contains the `submitForm` function that is called when the "Submit" button is clicked.
-It may also contain other functions that are useful for the entrypoint.
+It contains at least the `submitForm` function, which is called when the "Submit" button is clicked.
+It can also contain other functions that are useful for the entrypoint.

-Implementing the `submitForm` and other functions in the `lib.js` file, as opposed to directly in the `App.vue` file, allows them to be unit tested.
+Implementing the `submitForm` and other functions in the `lib.js` file, as opposed to directly in the `App.vue` file, makes it possible to unit test them.
 See the [Entry Point Unit Tests](#entry-point-unit-tests) section for more details.

 ##### The `submitForm` Function

-This function uses the `farmosUtil` library to create the data records for the entry point in the farmOS database.

-NEED TO POINT TO THE FARMOS UTIL LIBRARY and THE TRANSACTION function in particular.
+When the "Submit" button on a entry point page is clicked, the `submitForm` function in the `lib.js` file is called.
+This function must be customized to its entry point's purpose by using the `farmosUtil` library to create the farmOS assets, logs and quantities needed to represent the entry point's operation.

+The following resources will be helpful in customizing the entry point's `submitForm` function:

+- The [Example Entry Point `lib.js`](../../modules/farm_fd2_examples/src/entrypoints/example_entry_point/lib.js) contains comments that describe the customizations that need to be made.
+- The [`farmOSUtil` library](https://github.com/farmOS/farmOSUtil) contains methods for creating the farmOS assets, logs and quantities needed to represent the entry point's operation.
+  - The [Guide to working on a Library](library.md) provides information about extending the `farmosUtil` library to include new functions.

 ##### `lib.js` Examples

-Examples of `App.vue` files can be found in the existing entry points including:
+Examples of `lib.js` files can be found in the existing entry points including:

 - [Tray Seeding `lib.js`](../../modules/farm_fd2/src/entrypoints/tray_seeding/lib.js)
 - [Direct Seeding `lib.js`](../../modules/farm_fd2/src/entrypoints/direct_seeding/lib.js)
 - [Transplanting `lib.js`](../../modules/farm_fd2/src/entrypoints/transplanting/lib.js)

-### The Entry Point Tests
+### The Entry Point Test Files

 #### Entry Point Unit Tests